aikopras/RSbus/README.md

 - #### void checkPolling(void) ####
 Should be called as often as possible from the program's main loop.
 The RS-bus master sequentially polls each decoder.
 After all decoders have been polled, a new polling cycle will start. checkPolling() keeps the polling administration up-to-date.

-- #### bool masterIsSynchronised ####
+- #### bool rsSignalIsOK ####
-A flag maintained by checkPolling() and used by objects from the RSbusConnection class to determine if the start of the (first) polling cycle has been detected and the master is ready to receive feedback data.
+A flag maintained by checkPolling() and used by objects from the RSbusConnection class to determine if a valid polling cycle has been detected and the master is ready to receive feedback data.
+In case of RS-bus errors, checkPolling() can force a reconnection to the master and thus the retransmission of feedback data, depending on the settings of `parityErrorHandling` and `pulseCountErrorHandling`.

 - #### bool interruptModeRising (default: true) ####
 Determines when the RS-bus ISR is triggered: at the RISING edge of the RS-bus polling signal or at the FALLING edge.
 Default is at the RISING edge.
 See [the file BasicOperation-TriggerEdge.md](extras/BasicOperation-TriggerEdge.md) for further details.

 - #### bool swapUsartPin (default: false) ####
 The MegaCoreX and DxCore processors have the possibility to swap the USART pins to alternative pins.
 This may be useful with boards that do not make available all pins of the micro-controller, but also in cases where RTC-based decoding is used.
 The RTC needs pin PA0 for clock (RS-bus) input, but this pin is also used by the USART0.
-By setting `swapUsartPin` USART0 will use Pin PA4 instead of PA0.
-See [sup_usart.cpp](src/sup_usart.cpp) for furter details.
+By setting `swapUsartPin`, USART0 will use Pin PA4 instead of PA0.
+See [sup_usart.cpp](src/sup_usart.cpp) for further details.

-- #### bool parityErrorFlag ####
-This flag indicates if the Command System has detected a parity error somewhere during the last polling cycle.
-The flag is automatically cleared after a subsequent polling cycle (provided no new parity errors were detected).
-The flag can be tested in the main program, and used to retransmit the value from the previous cycle.

 - #### uint8_t parityErrors ####
 This counter increases after each parity error that has been detected.
 A high value indicates transmission problems on the RS-bus.
 Another error source may be that the same USART is used for both RS-bus data transmission, as well as standard Arduino Serial communication.

+- #### uint8_t pulseCountErrors ####
+This counter increases after each pulse count error that has been detected.
+Each pulse train should consist of 130 pulses.
+If CheckPolling() sees a different number, the counter will be increased.
+Pulse count errors generally originate from interference on the microcontroller's input pin, and may not be observed by every decoder.
+Interference on the RS-bus itself has not been observed.

+- #### uint8_t parityErrorHandling ####
+The `parityErrorHandling` parameter determines how the software reacts after detection of a parity error.
+If the value if this parameter is zero, it will not perform any action.
+If the value of this parameter is one, it requests the main sketch to retransmit the value of all feedback bits, *provided this decoder has transmitted a feedback message in the previous cycle*.
+If the value of this parameter is two, it requests the main sketch to retransmit the value of all feedback bits, *irrespective whether this decoder has transmitted a feedback message in the previous cycle or not*.
+The default value of the `parityErrorHandling` parameter is one.

+- #### uint8_t pulseCountErrorHandling ####
+The `pulseCountErrorHandling` parameter determines how the software reacts after detection of a pulse count error.
+If the value if this parameter is zero, it will not perform any additional action.
+If the value of this parameter is one, it requests the main sketch to retransmit the value of all feedback bits, *provided this decoder has transmitted a feedback message in the previous cycle*.
+If the value of this parameter is two, it requests the main sketch to retransmit the value of all feedback bits, *irrespective whether this decoder has transmitted a feedback message in the previous cycle or not*.
+The default value of the `pulseCountErrorHandling` parameter is two, since the injection of extra pulses may trigger *other* feedback decoders that have data waiting in their transmission queue to use the time slot (RS-bus address) that belongs to this decoder.
+Therefore it *may* make sense that all feedback decoders send fresh feedback data to the RS-bus command station.

+See the file [BasicOperation-ErrorHandling.md](extras/BasicOperation-ErrorHandling.md) for further details on possible error sources and error handling.

 ## The RSbusConnection class ##
 For each address this decoder uses a dedicated `RSbusConnection` object, that should be instantiated by the main program.
 To connect to the master station, each `RSbusConnection` object should start with sending all 8 feedback bits to the master, using `send8bits()`.